-The Principal has the overall leadership role in monitoring and responding to the policy, procedures and practices for child safety and wellbeing in St Paul Apostle South School in accordance with this Policy.
+The Principal has the overall leadership role in monitoring and responding to the policy, procedures and practices for child safety and wellbeing in St Paul Apostle South P.S. in accordance with this Policy.

-We have appointed a Child Safety and Wellbeing Leader and the role description is available in the staff handbook:
+We have appointed a Child Safety and Wellbeing Lead/Officer and the role description is available in the staff handbook:

-- The Child Safety and Wellbeing Team assists the Principal. - The Child Safety and Wellbeing Team works in preventing, identifying and mitigating risks in child safety and wellbeing. - The Child Safety and Wellbeing Team also supports the Principal to monitor implementation of school policies, procedures and practices, to monitor and review the risks associated with child safety and wellbeing.
+- The Child Safety and Wellbeing Team assists the Principal. - The Child Safety and Wellbeing Team works in preventing, identifying and mitigating risks in child safety and wellbeing. - The Child Safety and Wellbeing Team also supports the Principal to monitor implementation of school policies, procedures and practices, to monitor and review the risks associated with child safety and wellbeing (including by and to identify professional learning.

-St Paul Apostle South School's website and newsletter will provide information to keep parents and carers informed of child safety and wellbeing commitments, procedures and arrangements.
+St Paul Apostle South P.S.'s website and newsletter will provide information to keep parents and carers informed of child safety and wellbeing commitments, procedures and arrangements.